Accenture/mercury/README.md

 ## JDK compatibility

-The Mercury project has been tested with OpenJDK and AdaptOpenJDK version 8 to 14 and Java 16.
+The Mercury project has been tested with OpenJDK and AdaptOpenJDK version 8 to 16.

-Please skip Java 15 because it would break under mvn version 3.6.3.

 ## Kafka compatibility